nelci592/reporting-docs/installation.md

 1. For the latest internal builds, navigate to __Latest Internal Build__  under __Downloads__ .
 For internal builds from earlier releases, select the respective Telerik Reporting version.

 >note The  __Downloads__  page lists previously downloaded products.
-For any missing products or product versions,             contact the Sales team through the support ticketing system by submitting a              __General Feedback General Feedbackhttps://www.telerik.com/account/support-tickets/general-feedback_blank__  thread.
+For any missing products or product versions,             contact the Sales team through the support ticketing system by submitting a              [__General Feedback__](https://www.telerik.com/account/support-tickets/general-feedback)  thread.

 ## Installing Telerik Reporting